mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 ---

-Now that we know how to type simple variables and functions, let's make things a bit more interesting with collections: in JavaScript this includes Objects and Arrays.
+Now that we know how to type simple variables and functions, let's make things a bit more interesting with collections - such as Objects and Arrays in JavaScript.

 ## Objects